mpertea/stringtie2/README.md

 stringtie -L -G human-chr19_P.gff -o long_reads_guided.out.gtf long_reads.bam
 ```

-The above runs should take around one second each on a regular desktop.
+The above runs should take around one second each on a regular Linux or MacOS desktop.
+(see also <a href="https://github.com/mpertea/stringtie2/blob/master/test_data/README.md">test data</a> info).

 ### StringTie options